-Your jeans probably get more airplay than any other item in your closet—which is why it’s so crucial to pick a pair that truly flatters you.
-Keep these genius tips in mind the next time you go shopping for a denim fix.
+Your jeans probably get more airplay than any other item in your closet—which is why it’s so crucial to pick a pair that truly flatters you—and, more importantly, that you feel great in.
+Keep these tips in mind the next time you go shopping for a denim fix.

 Be Picky About Pockets